Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __separation_method__
   - Type: string
-  - Description: There are various methods to separate the supernatant from the cells, common methods include centrifugation, filtration, sedimentation, flow cytometry, etc.
+  - Description: There are various methods to separate the supernatant from the cells, common methods include centrifugation, filtration, sedimentation, etc.

 - __concentration__
   - Type: posfloat
-  - Description: The concentration of the biocatalyst.
+  - Description: Concentration of the biocatalyst.

 - __concentration_unit__
   - Type: string
-  - Description: The concentration of the biocatalyst is typically expressed in g/L (grams per liter).
+  - Description: Concentration of the biocatalyst is typically expressed in g/L (grams per liter).

 - __concentration_determination_method__
   - Type: string
   - Description: It is important to specify the type of concentration determination.
-Various methods for determining the concentration of enzymes can be distinguished, including the Bradford method, Lowry method, UV        absorption, activity assays, ELISA, etc.
+There are numerous methods available to determine protein content, yet only a few are suitable for estimating or determining the protein content of the target protein within a mixture.
+Some of these methods include activity assays or the Western blotting technique, which relies on prior SDS-PAGE and antibody binding for detection.

  <hr>